berksudan/Loan-Data-Report-with-AWS/README.md

 ![Architecture Design Scheme](docs/architecture_design_scheme.png)

 ## Prerequisites
-+ Make sure that a vanilla and default S3 bucket was created, for this case study a S3 bucket named ``loan-data-bucket-aws`` was created.
++ *Make sure that,* a vanilla and default S3 bucket was created, for this case study a S3 bucket named ``loan-data-bucket-aws`` was created.
-+ Make sure that you are using the right region, for this case study the region named ``us-east-1`` is used.
++ *Make sure that,* you are using the right region, for this case study, the region named ``us-east-1`` is used.
 Note that, if you use a different region, accordingly, you ought to change the region name in the code and links stated in this case study.

 ## Module 1: Kinesis Firehose Client